ivan-denysov/finite-validation-vacuum/README.md

 # Numerical Companion: Wake, Saturation, Vacuum Residue, and the Double-Slit Assembly in Finite-Validation Models

 *United Field Initiative (UFI).
-Companion to: "Physics from Finite Validation: Vacuum Energy, Quanta as Constituents of the Vacuum, and the Double-Slit Assembly" [DOI to be assigned].
+Companion to: "Physics from Finite Validation: Vacuum Energy, Quanta as Constituents of the Vacuum, and the Double-Slit Assembly" [DOI: 10.5281/zenodo.20634290].
 Code: GitHub repository [link].*

 ## Purpose and Status Discipline